What is Thermoplastic Starch (TPS)? Properties, Processing, and Uses

 Key Takeaways:

-Whether you are seeking to enter premium export markets or looking for a cost-effective way to comply with local bans, TPS provides the most viable bridge to a circular economy.
+Whether you are looking to enter premium export markets or comply with local plastic bans, we provide the technical expertise and transparent supply chain to make your transition seamless.

 Ready to Explore TPS for Your Production?